 The picture below shows the explosive reaction produced when potassium is placed in water:

 Metals near the bottom of the series are unreactive.
 Platinum, for example, will not corrode in air or react with acids.
-This makes it an ideal metal to make jewelry from as it will not tarnish or be damaged by chemicals.
+This makes it an ideal metal to make jewellery from as it will not tarnish or be damaged by chemicals.

 Police Sergeant Charlie MACZITL Has Caught Me Stealing Gold Plates